Milestone 01: The Perceptron (1958)

 What’s Next

 Linear separability — the Perceptron’s hard ceiling — sparked the first AI winter.
-Milestone 02 runs your network on XOR, watches it fail, then adds a hidden layer to break through.
+Milestone 02 runs your network on XOR and watches that limit appear.

 Further Reading